ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. _on_macos:

-Latest Releases on Mac OSX
+Latest Releases on macOS
 ++++++++++++++++++++++++++

 The preferred way to install Ansible on a Mac is via pip.

-The instructions can be found in `Latest Releases Via Pip`_ section.
+The instructions can be found in `Latest Releases via Pip`_ section.
 If you are running macOS version 10.12 or older, then you ought to upgrade to the latest pip (9.0.3 or newer) to connect to the Python Package Index securely.

 .. _from_pkgutil:

-Latest Releases Via OpenCSW (Solaris)
+Latest Releases via OpenCSW (Solaris)
 +++++++++++++++++++++++++++++++++++++

 Ansible is available for Solaris as `SysV package from OpenCSW <https://www.opencsw.org/packages/ansible/>`_.